tdwg/bdq/tg2/_build_review/README.md

 [**draft_build_bdqtest_qrg.py**](draft_build_bdqtest_qrg.py) Script to build the BDQ Tests Quick Reference Guide.
 [**draft_build_bdqffdq.py**](draft_build_bdqffdq.py) Script to build markdown documents for the BDQFFDQ Framework Ontology from the OWL ontology.
 [**draft_build-docs.py**](draft_build-docs.py) Script to fill in template information and copy files that don't include terms from build/templates to docs/.
-[**draft_build-termlist_bdqtest.py**](draft_build-termlist_bdqtest.py) Script to build bdqtest termlist for docs/list/ from templates, needs more complete input list,  draft refers to this being to build a draft standard.
+[**draft_build-termlist_bdqtest.py**](draft_build-termlist_bdqtest.py) Script to build bdqtest: termlist for docs/list/ from templates, needs more complete input list, draft refers to this being to build a draft standard.
 [**draft_build-termlist.py**](draft_build-termlist.py) Script to build termlist files for docs/list/ from templates (plus RDF for dist/), draft refers to this being to build a draft standard.
 [**function_lib.py**](function_lib.py) Shared functions reused across build scripts.
 [**make_bdq_tests_vertical.py**](make_bdq_tests_vertical.py) Script to build an artifact containing a list of tests. ** NOTE: purpose unclear.**